The use of SocketOpPriority session parameter is based on a variety of ways of doing network I/O (input/output):

 - AGGRESSIVE_SEND_AND_RECEIVE - use dedicated per session threads to send and receive messages;

-DIRECT_SEND - use the current thread for sending, if this would block, performs as "EVEN".
+DIRECT_SEND - use the current thread for sending, if this would block, perform as "EVEN".

 Use thread pool for performing I/O for send and receive operation.
 The operations are distributed between the worker threads by a dispatcher thread which polls sockets and notifies worker threads when some socket is ready.
 In this mode FIX Antenna batches incoming/outgoing messages, i.e. several FIX messages can be processed in one send() system call.
 This is the default value.